drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Energy of Bioactive Conformers

-Analysis of the energy of the conformation of the molecules in their extended conformation indicate that this form corresponds to the conformation of lowest energy for molecules 1 (initial lead), 8 and 9 (O- and S- analogs) but that this form corresponds to high energies for molecules 2, 4-7 and 3.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/energy-bioactive-conformers-c8ae8c8e'><i class='fa fa-play' aria-hidden='true'></i></button>Analysis of the energy of the conformation of the molecules in their extended conformation indicate that this form corresponds to the conformation of lowest energy for molecules 1 (initial lead), 8 and 9 (O- and S- analogs) but that this form corresponds to high energies for molecules 2, 4-7 and 3.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold